-In 2007 a research paper published in the Journal of Neurology found that “Spectral filters can improve reading and visual search in patients with multiple sclerosis.” the following are excerpts from that paper:
+In 2007 a research paper published in the Journal of Neurology found that “spectral filters can improve reading and visual search in patients with multiple sclerosis."
+The following is an excerpt from that paper:

-Patients with multiple sclerosis have also reported experiencing migraines, epileptic seizures, visual discomfort, perceptual distortions, and cortical hyperexcitability.
+Patients with multiple sclerosis have also reported experiencing migraines, epileptic seizures, visual discomfort, perceptual distortions, cognitive fatigue and brain fog.
 Since spectral filters have been shown to reduce these symptoms in individuals with other neurological conditions (photosensitive epilepsy, migraine, autism and dyslexia), the team investigated the possible benefit of using Intuitive Overlays (spectral filters) to reduce symptoms.